Lawyers Representing Carpal Tunnel Syndrome Sufferers in Queens

 However, employers may try to argue your condition is due to a pre-existing condition and thus not job-related.
 Our attorneys work with medical experts who document your condition, its relationship to your job functions, and can respond to medical claims made by an employer’s insurer.
 We’re prepared for the kind of tactics used by both to avoid paying a claim related to carpal tunnel syndrome.

-Contact Repetitive Stress Disorder Attorneys at The Orlow Firm
+Contact the Bron Repetitive Stress Disorder Attorneys at The Orlow Firm

-If left untreated, carpal tunnel syndrome can lead to loss of muscle use in the hand effected.
-Don't let an employer intimidate you into thinking you have to "tough it out" or "work through it."
-To schedule a free consultation to learn how we can help you, contact carpal tunnel syndrome attorneys at The Orlow Firm today.
+If left untreated, carpal tunnel syndrome can lead to loss of muscle use in the affected hand.
+Don’t let an employer intimidate you into thinking you have to “tough it out” or “work through it.”
+To schedule a free consultation to learn how we can help you, call (646) 647-3398 or contact Queens carpal tunnel syndrome attorneys at The Orlow Firm online.